The Microscopy Core Facility

 Please request an account and/or training using the microscope booking system by following this link https://ppms.eu/sheffield/login/?LM_core If you need any other help or to discuss any future requirements please contact me:

 Users should back up their data via the LAN or on portable devices (e.g. memory sticks, CD-ROM, DVD) at the end of imaging sessions.
 Data left on computer hard disks will be erased regularly for system maintenance purposes without warning.
-Every user is entitled to use storage space on the D drive (d:\all_users_data\) while they are acquiring images.
+Every user is entitled to use storage space on the D or F drive (d or f:\all_users_data\) while they are acquiring images.
 If storage space is in short supply, you may delete data belonging to anyone without warning so remember to back up your data before you lose something important.

 Please note!
 At the moment use of the microscopes will be charged at a heavily subsidised introductory rate.
 This is intended to allow time for users to gain grant funding and is a temporary measure which is not sustainable in the longer term.
 Charges are applied to meet microscope maintenance and external service costs and do not support other areas of the medical school.
 If you are thinking of applying for a grant please contact Colin Gray (details above or via link below) to discuss your requirements and obtain a quote.